viktorxia/hgnc-go/README.md

-## High-Level APIs
+## 3. High-Level APIs

 These APIs provide convenient methods for common gene queries and automatically handle multiple gene ID formats.

-### Gene ID Formats Supported

-The library automatically detects and handles multiple gene ID formats:
+The library automatically detects and handles multiple gene ID formats.
+You can choose one of the following gene representations:

 - **HGNC ID**: `HGNC:1100`
 - **Gene Symbol**: `BRCA1`, `TP53` (including aliases and previous symbols)